tolees/moda/content/B09T3KXWL8-es.md

 🔎:

-- Interior con seis ranuras para las tarjetas y dos bolsillos de distintos tamaños, uno de ellos con cremallera.
+- Made from waterproof materials
-- Bolsillo frontal con cremallera para acceder fácilmente a accesorios más pequeños.
+- Side handle for hanging on your wrist.
-- Bolsa de mano de 24,5 cm x 15 cm x 6 cm fabricado en Poliéster.
+- Interior with six slots for the cards and two pockets in different sizes, one with zip
-- Hecho con materiales resistentes al agua
+- Hand bag 24.5 cm x 15 cm x 6 cm made of polyester.
-- Asa lateral para colgártelo de la muñeca.
+- Front zip pocket for easy access to smaller accessories

 [🛒 Aquí!!!]({{< param buyurl >}})